RESILIENCE AT THE ITALY-FRANCE BORDER

 Two months later, the makeshift camp has been moved in a shady parking lot a few hundreds metres away from the rocks.
 A group of activists from Italy and France joined forces with the migrants stranded at the border, and together they built a sort of atypical refugee camp, a self-managed community providing hospitality, relief and advice to migrants in a solidary environment.
 In this space, delimited by the sea, the border and the railway to France, migrants have the opportunity to regain strength and to be treated again with respect and love after days, weeks or even months of travel, often under inhumane conditions.

 Among infinite dreams, stories, hopes and uncertainties, one thing is clear to all: nobody is going back.

 PHOTO ESSAY (Jul – Aug 2015)

-The history of the camp narrated by its own protagonists in a multimedia piece integrating still photography, video footage and audio interviews.
+The history of the camp narrated by its own protagonists.

 We are not going back (2015) 6:29 min multimedia documentary piece Photography, Video and Editing: Marco Panzetti Interviews recording: Andrei Rodriguez Hernandez